hightechu/hightechu-openspace/README.md

 3. User Story 3
 -	As a user, I want a distraction-free webpage so that I can focus on the game more.
 UI – Jonah
-4. Menu + Title Screen – Leo (apologies if I got this wrong, couldn’t read the handwriting)
+4. Menu + Title Screen – Leo
-5. Scoping out projects – Luci
-6. Set up Twitter page - Jonah

 ### Design a wireframe for your project.